Introduction to JDBC

 JDBC’s full form is Java Database Connectivity.
 It is basically a Java API that is used to execute and connect query along with the database.
 It is considered to be part of Java SE, that is, Java Standard Edition.
 API of JDBC makes uses of drivers of JDBC in order to get connected along with the database.
 We can consider four types of JDBC drivers mentioned as below :

 - Native Driver and

 - Network Protocol Driver

 JDBC API can be used in order to access the tabular data stored in any of the relational databases.
-By using JDBC API, you have the ability to save, update, delete and also to fetch the data from the database.
-It is considered to be Open Database Connectivity, that is, ODBC provided by Microsoft.
+By using JDBC API, you can save, update, delete, and fetch the data from the database.
+Therefore, it is considered to be Open Database Connectivity, that is, ODBC provided by Microsoft.

 - Understanding JDBC

 Establishing a connection with an application or a data source, sending queries, updating statements, and processing results can be easily done using JDBC or Java Database Connectivity.
 It has made all the things mentioned below possible within a Java application –

 - It helps in establishing a connection easily with a data source

 - It makes sending queries and updating statements possible

 - It helps in fetching data from the database and processing the fetched results in a very simple way.